-Matthew D. Upchurch, CEO & President of the luxury travel advisor network, Virtuoso, has been named as the recipient of this year’s Mary Gostelow Award during ILTM Cannes.
+Matthew D. Upchurch, CEO & Chairman of the luxury travel advisor network, Virtuoso, has been named as the recipient of this year’s Mary Gostelow Award during ILTM Cannes.

 Receiving the award, Upchurch said, “How appropriate that this is a heart?
 So personal, from a person I’ve been so privileged to know.”

 The Virtuoso CEO cited the last of the five opening presenters at the pre-show forum, Chris Kutarna, Author of “the Age of Discovery” (who suggested we are in a second Renaissance, and that we will have to draw the future roadmap), stating: “What an amazing message!
 It’s absolutely what I believe in.
 We really are in a place where we can affect the world in a positive way.
 I’ve been here for the past 15 years, seeing how we all come together every year, to create that human connection that really makes a difference in the way that our clients travel, but also how it’s transformed our lives.
 We talk about the fact that it’s human connection that really makes the difference.
 And as I’ve sat here all these years and watched it, I think about what I’ve gotten out of it… the friendships that we all make in this industry, the impact that we have on the world… as we’ve just heard.